Stroke – Acupuncture treatment

 Stroke treatment involves drugs and processes that help reduce and dissolve blood clots.
 To save the life of a patient suffering from a brain attack or stroke, it is necessary to offer proper medication before it gets too late, and hence, it is important to understand the symptoms of stroke as early as possible.
 Listed below are stroke treatments:

-Fibrinolysis, or thrombolytic drugs used for the treatment of stroke:
+Fibrinolysis, or thrombolytic drugs used for the treatment of stroke

 tPA treatment for stroke:

 tPA is a natural enzyme that is found in our body.
-Its main function is to convert plasminogen into another enzyme that effectively dissolves blood clots in a person’s arteries.
+Its primary function is to convert plasminogen into another enzyme that effectively dissolves blood clots in a person’s arteries.
 Doctors in IV use tPA enzyme treatment for stroke recovery to speed up the process of dissolving clots in arteries.
 It is necessary to provide this treatment to a patient suffering from an acute stroke within the first three hours of the brain attack.

 MERCI Retrieval System:

 The MERCI Retrieval System is used when a patient fails to attain proper tPA enzyme treatment within the first three hours of a brain attack.
-In such cases, when a patient is ineligible for IV-tPA treatment, doctors use the MERCI Retrieval System to remove the blood clots to increase blood flow in larger brain vessels.
+In such cases, when a patient is ineligible for IV-tPA treatment, doctors use the MERCI Retrieval System to remove the blood clots and increase blood flow in larger brain vessels.

 Treatment for stroke recovery depends on the stroke symptoms and how the patient feels and reacts.
 This is why most people look deeply into the effectiveness of natural remedies for stroke.